Skip to content

 Madman Reading Order, Explore Mike Allred’s Comics Universe

 In 1992, Tundra Publishing had a large lineup of comic book series by independent creators.
-One of them was Madman by Mike Allred who quickly gathered a few nominations for prestigious awards (it won the Harvey for Best New Series).
-It was a superhero comic with a unique vision and an atypic aesthetic for the time, as Allred’s Pop Art style certainly made the book immediately distinguish itself from the rest.
+One of them was Madman by Mike Allred, who quickly gathered a few nominations for prestigious awards (it won the Harvey for Best New Series).
+It was a superhero comic with a unique vision and an atypical aesthetic for the time, as Allred’s Pop Art style certainly made the book immediately distinguish itself from the rest.

 From its initial success, Madman Adventures moved to Dark Horse Comics–when Denis Kitchen bought Tundra–where it gained even more popularity and colors (by Laura Allred).
 As the Madmanverse developed new characters were introduced and spin-off series were created.
 Madman himself made some appearances in other books, even from other publishers.